… and why it matters to you even if you are not a copywriter.

 Even in this section, it should be about the client.
 What do I mean:

 Company Inc. provides you with a new internet connection, 20% off!

 Do you think you should pay less for your internet connection?
 We do.
 Enjoy 20% off with Company Inc!”

 Don’t make it about you because the hard truth is that your audience doesn’t really care about your company.

 Show empathy towards the reader.
 Then show how your product or service will help them.

 If you want to sell, then you better give a good reason why should anyone buy.

 Who are you writing for?
 What are their age and where do they live?
 What are their desires?
-What products or services have they purchased from you in the past?
+Which products or services have they purchased from you in the past?
 Why?